(Published in Gralswelt 33/2004)

 ****) New Deal = the program of the 32nd President of the USA to stimulate the crisis-ridden US economy through various government measures.

-*****) In a somewhat simplified way, one can say that the 80 % of the people who live in poorer countries have around 20 % of the products available; while the 20 % of the people living in rich countries dispose of 80 % of the wealth generated.
-A person in the industrialized countries has on average 16 times the income of a person in the developing countries.
-Despite development aid, this imbalance has steadily increased over the past decades.
+*****) To simplify somewhat, it can be said that the 80 % of people living in poorer countries have around 20 % of the products generated at their disposal; while the 20 % of people living in rich countries have 80 % of the wealth generated at their disposal.
+A person in the industrialized countries therefore has on average 16 times the income of a person in the developing countries.
+Despite development aid, this imbalance has steadily increased in recent decades.
+Not least because in most developing countries the population is growing faster than the economy.

 Literature: